diamondzxd/samp-cargoship/README.md

 # SAMP Cargoship

-A SAMP Filterscript which adds a flying cargoship which follows the coordinates specified, then returns back to its original location.
+A SAMP Filterscript which adds a flying cargoship that follows the specified co-ordinates, then returns back to its original location.

 ### What is SAMP?